uprighted-learners/unit-7-react-router-nav/README.md

 ## Achieving

-In this lab, you will create a navigation bar that, when the user clicks on the links, simulates React as a multi-page application.
+In this exercise, you will create a navigation bar that, when the user clicks on the links, simulates React as a multi-page application.

 Your work will result in: